Coca-Cola Zero Sugar: Marketing

-Coke Zero was originally specifically marketed to men, who are shown to associate "diet" drinks with women.
-It was primarily marketed towards young adult males and it has been nicknamed "Bloke Coke" in the UK.
-In the U.S., advertising has been tailored to its targeted market by describing the drink as "calorie-free" rather than "diet", since young adult males are said to associate diet drinks with women.
-U.S. marketing also emphasized its similarity in taste to sugared Coca-Cola; an advertising campaign for the beverage focused on Coca-Cola executives who were so angry over the drinks' similarities, they were considering suing their co-workers for "taste infringement".
+Coke Zero was originally specifically marketed to men, who are shown to associate "diet" drinks with women, and therefore was primarily marketed towards young adult males.
+In the US, advertising for Coca-Cola Zero has been tailored to its targeted market by describing the drink as "calorie-free" rather than "diet", since young adult males are said to associate diet drinks with women.
+This same approach was previously taken by Coca-Cola's rival which introduced Pepsi Max in 1993 as a diet soda but marketing to males.
+In 2007, the male-oriented advertising was dropped in favor of the tagline "Great taste, zero sugar."

+US marketing also emphasized its similarity in taste to sugared Coca-Cola; an advertising campaign for the beverage focused on Coca-Cola executives who were so angry over the drinks' similarities, they were considering suing their co-workers for "taste infringement".
 Continuing the theme, a Coca-Cola Zero ad aired during Super Bowl XLIII parodied Coke's iconic "Hey Kid, Catch!" commercial, which is interrupted by two Coca-Cola "brand managers" accusing Troy Polamalu of "stealing" their commercial.

 In Australia, the product's launch was promoted by a fake front group; the campaign included outdoor graffiti and online spamming that mentioned a fake blog.
 Once exposed, consumer advocates assailed the campaign as misleading and established the Zero Coke Movement to comment on the ethics of Coke's activities.

 Coca-Cola Zero sponsors Bundesliga club Borussia Dortmund, the NASCAR Cup Series Coke Zero Sugar 400 at Daytona International Speedway in August, and also the Suzuka 8 Hours in Japan, a motorcycle endurance race.

 In 2013, Coca-Cola swapped the logo on Coca-Cola, Diet Coke, and Coke Zero bottles and cans in many European countries with 150 of the most popular local names for a summer-long "Share a Coke" campaign.
 The same campaign was used in North America the following summer.

 For Christmas 2013, Coke Zero launched an interactive website that allowed people to customize the designs of their Christmas sweater, which have a significant role in United Kingdom Christmas traditions.
 On the website, people could detail the cut, pattern, and icons for their sweater, and join a popularity contest.
 Users could choose designs from Christmas trees and Santa's head to reindeer, sleighs, and turkeys.
 This initiative was tied to a social media campaign, where the top 100 sweater designs with the most votes were manufactured and shipped to the contest winners.
 According to the Coca-Cola Company, the website generated nearly 42,000 sweater designs in its first four days.

+Sales

+As of 2024, Coke Zero is the seventh best selling soda in the United States and has had the largest rise in market share in the United States among sodas since its introduction in 2005.